Things to see and do in the area – some websites to help you plan your stay:

-We are an ideal base for exploring this picturesque region of France.
-With over 300 vineyards, pretty bastide towns and villages perched on steep hillsides dominating beautiful river valleys and within easy reach of chateaux, caves and lots more.
-See Links
+We are an ideal base for exploring this picturesque region of France, with over 300 vineyards, pretty bastide towns and villages perched on steep hillsides dominating beautiful river valleys and within easy reach of chateaux, caves and lots more.

-So whether you want to simply relax and take in the sunshine by the pool or spend days exploring the area this is an ideal spot to visit.
+So whether you want to simply relax and take in the sunshine or spend days exploring the area this is an ideal spot to visit.

 A guide book for the Quercy region is available for guest use and gives an in depth insight to the history of the area and places to visit.

 Laborde Neuve is also in close proximity to the Coteaux de Quercy appellation which offers red and rosé wines made predominantly from the Cabernet Franc grape.